Sunday, October 20, 2019

 Boyards at the accession of Peter the Great wear "narrow caftans, brocaded with gold or silver, on which the beard spread out, Persian sashes knotted under the abdomen, to emphasize the curve of the paunch, rightful object of masculine pride [...] "

--- Peter the Great by Henri Troyat, 1979 (French version), p.
+-- Pierre le Grand by Henri Troyat, 1979, p.
 18 (bold added)

 • Seventeenth-century Flanders: The flamboyantly large nudes suggest prosperity at a time of shortages and famines.

-Queen Marie de Medici arrives in Marseilles by Peter-Paul Rubens, 1626/ zoom
+Queen Marie de Medici Arrives in Marseilles by Peter-Paul Rubens, 1626/ zoom

 # # #